-Pfizer to create up to 350 jobs in Grange Castle expansion
+Pfizer will create up to 350 new jobs with its latest multimillion euro expansion of its Grange Castle Campus in Dublin.

 The US company is looking to build a five-storey biopharma manufacturing unit in two phases, adding more than 34,500sq m to its current footprint on what is already one of the largest biotechnology plants in the world.